twknab/mean_q_a_discussion/readme.md

 ## Some Issues:

 	+ JWTs seem to time out quicker than something like session.
 What's going on here?
+		- Seems that as each controller loads, you'll have to do another JWT authorization.
+Was playing around and resolved issues on `/dashboard`, however `/answer/:id` and `/user/:id` pages are not acting as expected.
+Need to continue to experiment why JWT is not working properly.
 	+ See if you can refactor/cleanup code.

 ### Dev Issues Log (recorded for learning purposes):